Poetry: Tutored Retreat

 Developing strengths and finding new avenues

 Katrina’s poetry has appeared in The TLS, The Spectator and The Poetry Review, and been broadcast on Radio 4.
+Typhoon Etiquette, a Japanese-themed pamphlet, is forthcoming from Verve Poetry Press in April 2019.
 Her second collection, The Way the Crocodile Taught Me, was published by Seren (2016), following the pamphlet Hooligans, (Rack Press, 2015).
-Katrina was writer-in-residence at the Arnolfini in 2016.

 Previous publications include: The Girl with the Cactus Handshake (Templar Poetry), which was shortlisted for the London New Writers Award, Charlotte Brönte’s Corset (Brönte Society), and Lunch at the Elephant and Castle (Templar Poetry), which won the Templar Poetry Pamphlet Competition.